bluntwizard/steam_deck_dub_edition/README.md

 >
 > **THIS IS BECAUSE THE CORE ARCHLINUX-KEYRING IS OUT OF DATE.
 PACMAN/GNUPG WILL SHOW THAT ANY PACKAGE YOU ARE TRYING TO INSTALL IS OUT OF DATE, CORRUPT, OR OF MARGINAL TRUST.**
 >
-> **CHANGING REPOS TO OFFICIAL ARCH WOULD FIX THIS, BUT THAT WOULD CHANGE THE KERNEL AND OTHER CORE PACKAGES.**
+> **CHANGING REPOS TO OFFICIAL ARCH WOULD FIX THIS, BUT THAT WOULD CHANGE THE KERNEL & OTHER CORE PACKAGES.**
 >
 > **WE COULD TURN OFF PGP VERIFICATION, BUT THIS IS INSECURE.**
 >